Zack-y11/portfolio/README.md

-## Print-friendly portfolio CV
+## Portfolio CV

 ![preview](https://github.com/user-attachments/assets/44c47034-06e4-412a-b9dd-014593b32215)

 ## 📄 About

+This is my personal portfolio/CV project built with Astro.
+It's designed to be beautiful and fully responsive.

-This project is refactored from the original [**dev-portfolio**](https://github.com/Smilesharks/dev-portfolio) project, thanks for his work.
+Special thanks to the original [**dev-portfolio**](https://github.com/Smilesharks/dev-portfolio) project for inspiration.

 I use iconify instead of SVG icons for better dev experience.